 Appropriate psychological guidance can help you cope with responsibilities stemming from the situation.
 Contact Info-Santé at 811 and select Info-Social to speak with a social worker.
 This confidential service is available 24 hours a day, 7 days a week.

-Consult the list of disasters for which assistance may be payable (in French only) and the financial assistance and compensation program (in French only).
+See the list of disasters for which assistance may be payable (French only) and information about the financial assistance program (French only).